Pump Problems Pump Problems — Can You Run Pool Pump Without Filter? Risks & Solutions

 Cartridge Filter Care

 Clean cartridge filters every 2-4 weeks depending on bather load and debris.
 Rotate between two sets - while one set is installed, clean and dry the backup set.
-Replace cartridges every 12-18 months or when pleats show permanent staining.
+Replace cartridge elements every 2-5 years, or sooner if pleats are torn or show permanent damage that cleaning cannot resolve.

 DE Filter Maintenance